CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 > After being revealed, a Ringwraith operates like any other character except that it may only be in a company with other characters if it is at a Haven.
 There are several other special effects:
 >
 > - Any gold ring in the Ringwraith's company is automatically tested at the beginning of the end-of-turn phase.
 Any ring test in a Ringwraith's company has a modification of -2.
-> - A Ringwraith may carry items (including rings) but may not use them (i.e., an item has no effect on a Ringwraith's company or on his attributes and abilities).
+> - A Ringwraith may carry items (including rings) but may not use them (i.e., an item has no effect on a Ringwraith's company or on their attributes and abilities).
 > - Ringwraiths never make corruption decks and corruption cards may not be played on Ringwraiths.
 > - The movement of Ringwraiths is restricted (see [page 25]()).